pixelgrade/rosa2-lite/readme.txt

 2. Click Upload and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

+== License ==

+Rosa2 Lite WordPress Theme, Copyright 2020 Pixelgrade.
+Rosa2 Lite is distributed under the terms of the GNU GPL.

 == Recommended Plugins ==

 To **take full advantage of Rosa2 Lite,** we recommend you install and activate the following two WordPress plugins: